narcissawright/melancholy/README.md

 #### Inverse Kinematics

-IK can be achieved though animations that are exported, but having dynamic IK in-game (for sloped ground, etc), doesn't seem plausible with the current state of SkeletonIK.
-I will avoid this until SkeletonIK in Godot is much improved.
+IK can be achieved though animations that are exported, but having dynamic IK in-game (for sloped ground, etc), will be delayed until the next version of SkeletonIK is added to a stable release of Godot.

 #### Vertex Color as Occlusion